reiryuki/Dolby-Atmos-OnePlus-8-Visible-Magisk-Module/README.md

 - Don't use ACDB module!
 - Remove another Dolby module with different name
 - Reboot
-- If your ROM has Dolby in-built, then you need to enable Dolby data clean-up for the first time (read Optional)
+- If your ROM has Dolby in-built, then you need to enable Dolby data clean-up for the first time (READ Optionals!)
 - Install via Magisk Manager or Recovery
 - Install Audio Modification Library in Magisk download if using audio mods other than this
 - Reboot (reboot twice don't reflash, if you have Magisk sepolicy.rule bug)

-## Optional
+## Optionals
 - https://t.me/androidryukimodsdiscussions/2616

 ## Troubleshootings